manikradha/air-asia/README.md

-Please look on to tech doc AirAsia_CarPark
+Please look into the technical doc AirAsia_CarPark